learn-co-curriculum/phase-1-algorithms-palindrome-solution-2/README.md

 > return `false` if it is not a palindrome.
 >
 > To keep things simple, your function only needs to deal with lowercase strings
-> that are all one letters (don't worry about spaces or special characters).
+> that are all letters (don't worry about spaces or special characters).

 ## Solution 2